f4exb/sdrangel/plugins/feature/vorlocalizer/readme.md

 <h2>Introduction</h2>

-This plugin can control and receive information from single channel VOR demodulators (see [VOR single channel demodulator](../../channelrx/demodvorsc/readme.md) for details) and collate information from multiple VOR demodulators in order to show your position on a map.
+This plugin can control and receive information from VOR demodulators (see [VOR demodulator](../../channelrx/demodvor/readme.md) for details) and collate information from multiple VOR demodulators in order to show your position on a map.

 <h2>Interface</h2>